MatthewFilipovich/torchoptics/README.md

 ## Citing TorchOptics

-If you are using TorchOptics for research purposes, we kindly request that you cite the following paper:
+If you use TorchOptics in your research, please cite our paper:

 > M.J.
 Filipovich and A.I.
 Lvovsky, _TorchOptics: An open-source Python library for differentiable Fourier optics simulations_, arXiv preprint [arXiv:2411.18591](https://arxiv.org/abs/2411.18591) (2024).